-/etc/resolv.conf \$HOME/.netrc Contains host names and their addresses for hosts in a network.
-This file is used to resolve a host name into an Internet address.
-Contains the name server and domain name.
-Contains automatic login information.
+/etc/hosts Contains host names and their addresses for hosts in a network.
+This file is used to resolve a host name into an Internet address. /etc/resolv.conf Contains the name server and domain name. \$HOME/.netrc Contains automatic login information.